datagrok-ai/public/packages/HitTriage/README.md

 In addition, the solution takes advantage of the built-in data augmentation system.
-Whenever a user clicks on a structure, the relevant information (assays, projects, dose-response curves, etc) gets shown in the property panel on the right.
+Whenever a user clicks on a structure, the relevant information (assays, projects, dose-response curves, etc) gets shown in the context panel on the right.

 ## Visualization and Reporting Outcomes